ivanzamoraarias/c-web-server/README.md

 # c-server-docker

 This project provides a Dockerized C server setup.
-It is designed to run a C-based server application inside a container, making deployment and management easier.
+It allows you to run a C-based server application inside a container for simplified deployment and management.

 ## Features

 - Containerized C server for easy deployment
 - Simple configuration and setup
-- Supports SSL/TLS certificates for secure communication
+- SSL/TLS support for secure communication
+- Hot-reload support for server code changes
+- Customizable environment variables for configuration

 ## Getting Started